JonathanReeve/sops/master-report.md

 - [Online SOS](http://onlinesosnetwork.org/)
     - Online SOS is a nonprofit providing confidential, professional support to individuals experiencing online harassment.
 They  provide Crisis coaching which includes helping targets of harrasment document their experince and Referral to experts (legal and psychological)
 -[Tactical Tech](http://www.tacticaltech.org/)
+    - "Founded in 2003, Tactical Tech is a non-profit that has been working worldwide to demystify and promote technology in the context of activism for over a decade.
+Working at the intersection of tech, activism and politics, Tactical Tech reaches more than three million people worldwide annually through events, training, online resources and exhibitions.
+We are an international group of technologists, activists, designers and practitioners based in Berlin, who work with citizens, journalists and activists to raise awareness about personal data, privacy and digital security."